mikeizbicki/ucr-cs100/textbook/tools/git/managingForkedRepo/README.md

 # width '#' will be ignored, and an empty message aborts the commit.
 # Explicit paths specified without -i nor -o; assuming --only paths...
 # Not currently on any branch.
-# Changes to be commited:
+# Changes to be committed:
 #   (use "git reset HEAD <file>..." to unstage)
 #       modified: README.md
 #